 - An adult child;

 First, the court will appoint your spouse to be your conservator and make decisions for you while you are unable.
 However, if your spouse is not alive or unable to make those important decisions, then the responsibility will go to your adult children.
 The court will select one child to make decisions for you.
 This can become combative if your children do not all agree with the decisions that are made for you.

 If an adult child is not available, then a parent or sibling can be chosen.
 If there is another person interested in being your conservator, such as a close friend, the court may also consider them.
 However, if none of these are options, then a public guardian may be chosen.

 You can prevent this confusion by naming your own conservator in the event that you are unable to make decisions about your personal affairs.
 A conservatorship lawyer can assist you with proper estate planning.

-Contact a Palmdale CA Conservatorship Lawyer from Herbert Law Office Today
+Contact a Lancaster CA Conservatorship Lawyer from Herbert Law Office Today

 Conservatorships often come about at difficult times in a person’s life.
 You may be seeking one for a friend or family member, or you may want to plan for your own future.
 It can be difficult to think about a time when you’re unable to handle your own affairs.
 Speak with a conservatorship lawyer to make sure you don’t miss anything important.
 Call Herbert Law Office today.